Nairobi: 21st century

-In October 2011, a memorial statue was unveiled in Nairobi in memory to Tom Mboya, a former Kenyan Independence politician and assassination victim.

 In November 2012, President Mwai Kibaki opened the KES 31 billion Thika Superhighway.
-This mega-project of Kenya started in 2009 and ended in 2011.
+This mega-project in Kenya started in 2009 and ended in 2011.
 It involved expanding the four-lane carriageway to eight lanes, building underpasses, providing interchanges at roundabouts, erecting flyovers and building underpasses to ease congestion.
 The 50.4-kilometre road was built in three phases: Uhuru Highway to Muthaiga Roundabout; Muthaiga Roundabout to Kenyatta University and; Kenyatta University to Thika Town.

-In May 2017, President Uhuru Kenyatta inaugurated the Standard Gauge Railway which connects Nairobi to Mombasa.
+In May 2017, President Uhuru Kenyatta inaugurated the Standard Gauge Railway, which connects Nairobi to Mombasa.
 It was primarily built by a Chinese firm with about 90% of total funding from China and about 10% from the Kenyan government.
-A second phase is also being built which will link Naivasha to the existing route and also the Uganda border.
+A second phase is also being built, which will link Naivasha to the existing route and also the Uganda border.

 In August 2020, Nairobi County Assembly Speaker Beatrice Elachi resigned.
 In December 2020, recently elected Nairobi County Assembly Speaker Benson Mutura was sworn in as acting Nairobi Governor four days after the previous Nairobi Governor Mike Sonko was impeached and removed from office.
 At the time of Mutura's swearing in as acting Governor, which he will hold for at least 60 days, Nairobi did not have a Deputy Governor as well.

-Recent Developments

-Nairobi has seen several major infrastructure projects in recent years.
+Nairobi has seen several major infrastructure projects in the 2020s.
 The Nairobi Expressway, completed in 2022, was developed to reduce traffic congestion along Mombasa Road.
 In 2021, the Green Park Bus Terminal, part of efforts to improve public transport, began operations.
 In line with the Kenyan government's Affordable Housing Program, various housing developments are underway to accommodate the city's growing population.